rounak890/AI_NEWS/README.md

 2. Create a file named '.env'
 3. Add your Gemini API key in .env file (API_KEY = '<your API key>')
 4. Run the main.py file

+Then your output will be in "CSV/processed_ai_news_articles.csv" path